karlseguin/parse-dotnet/readme.md

 Do note that Parse will give each uploaded a file its own unique name.
 So, if we were to upload a different "sand.png", it would create a separate file and would **not** overwrite the original.

+### Deleting A File
+To delete a file you must supply the Parse name of the file (when you saved a file, Parse returned a unique name based on the name you supplied).
+Also, the Parse driver must have been configured with a MasterKey.

+	parse.Files.Delete("12323-sand.png", null);